Written by Keith V. Trantolo

-Drivers and bicyclists have a shared responsibility to follow the rules of the road.
+Drivers and bicyclists have a shared responsibility to follow the rules of the roadleft and right hand traffic, regulations requiring all vehicular traffic to keep either to the left or the right side of the road.
 Yet, some motorists may be unwilling to provide adequate space or act aggressively towards bikers.
 A leisurely ride could end in a devastating accident, after which you’re faced with medical bills, lost wages and bike repairs.

 Bicycle Accidents: What You Should Know

 Common Causes of Bicycle Accidents

 By design, bicycle injuries are often severe due to a lack of or no protection.
 Bicycle collisions with motorists are often caused by:

 - Dooring – the act of opening your door into the path of another road user – can knock a cyclist off their bike or cause them to swerve and fall.

 - Failure to yield, due to distracted driving, speeding or alcohol use.

 - Driver negligence, such as crossing into a bike lane, not allowing at least 3 feet of space when passing or running a red light or stop sign.